defano/chicago-oasis-ios/README.md

 * Mixes sociographic information (including income and unemployment rates) for all 77 city neighborhoods
 * Finds "critical businesses," that is, those whose dissapearance would create a business desert
 * Visualizes business accessibility across the city as a whole, or within the area visible on the map ("relative shading")
-* Renders data across time (up to twenty years)
+* Renders data across time (over twenty years worth, in some cases)

 ## Building

-Build and run this project in XCode 9 using Swift 4; your mileage may vary with other versions:
+This project was created in XCode 9.2 and written in Swift 4.
+Your mileage may vary with other versions.
+To build the app locally,

 1. Clone this repository
 ```
 $ git clone https://github.com/defano/chicago-oasis-ios.git
 ```
-2. Open XCode and open the project workspace (`Chicago Oasis.xcworspace`).

-If you open the `Chicago Oasis.xcodeproj` file instead of the workspace third party dependencies imported through CocoaPods will not be visible to XCode.
+2. Open the project workspace (`Chicago Oasis.xcworspace`) in XCode.
+Note that this project uses CocoaPods; if you open the project file (`Chicago Oasis.xcodeproj`) instead of the workspace, third party dependencies imported through CocoaPods will not be visible to XCode and the project will not build.

 #### Updating Dependencies